odk-x/app-designer/README.md

 #### MacOSX Users Tip
 Terminal will open a new terminal window if you drag a folder (or pathname) onto the Terminal application icon, and you can also drag a folder to the tab bar of an existing window to create a new tab in that folder.

+You have now completed the installation of the ODK-X Application Designer software.

 ## How to contribute
 If you’re new to ODK-X you can check out the documentation: